GTPB/PDA18/index.md

 ---

-The source for this course webpage is [on github](https://github.com/GTPB/PDA18/tree/gh-pages).
+The repository for this course is available [in github](https://github.com/GTPB/PDA18/).